mrdarylguy/Schrodinger/README.md

 # Schrodinger
-This repo is code related to various code for the schrodinger equations in quantum mechanics
+This repo is conatins various code for the schrodinger equations in quantum mechanics